roman-venhryn/indexeddb-todo-app/README.md

 ## Usage

-To use this application, simply enter title and due date for your task (these are required) and press "Add" button.
-This will add the task to the list and store it in database.
+To use this application, click "Add Task" button, enter title and due date for your task (these are required) and press "Save" button.
+This will add the task to the list and store it in the database.

 You can add as many tasks as you need.